kpuniani/Weather-app/README.md

 ## Install all dependicies:
 npm install

-Once that is complete you can now run theapplication with the following commands:
+Once that is complete you can now run theapplication with the following command:

 Open termial and type node app.js -a =<"address">